 Capital Gains Partial Exclusions

 The maximum partial exclusion that one can use if they meet one of the previously mentioned exclusions is limited to the percentage of the 24 months that the person fulfilled the requirements.
 As an example, if you owned and occupied a home for one year (half of two years) – you may exclude half the regular maximum amount, or up to $125,000 of gain ($250,000 for most married filing jointly returns).
 The proportion may be figured in days or months.

 How do you Report Capital Gains on Real Estate in your Tax Return?

 You must use IRS Form – Schedule D to report gains.
 When you have owned your home for less than a year, it is considered a short-term capital gain.
 Over a year is considered a long-term capital gain.

 Can you Deduct Capital Losses on a Home Sale from Taxes?

 Sorry, no. Real estate capital gains (and capital losses) are treated completely differently than other investments.
-Capital losses cannot be treated as tax deductions.
+Capital losses on home sales cannot be deducted.

 What About Exemptions on Capital Gains for Investment Property?

 Sorry, you are not excluded from paying capital gains.
 In fact, capital gains on real estate were primarily created to take a cut of investment property gains.
 This goes back to the home needing to be your principal residence for two years rule.

 If this is a topic that hits ‘close to home’ (pun intended), you may also want to check out these IRS articles: